Consolidated Assessment Proficiency Report

 The Group By choice you make hierarchically determines the Then list options available.
 For example, if you choose to group by Teachers, you can only list by Classes or Students.

-- Use the Date Range drop-down list to choose the marking period you want to generate the report for.
-You can select an existing marking period, or you can select Custom... and set your own dates (use the calendars to select a range of dates; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).)
+- If you did not select SGP as the proficiency type earlier, use the Date Range drop-down list to choose the dates you want to generate the report for.
+You can select an existing marking period, screening window, or you can select Custom... and set your own dates (use the calendars to select a range of dates or type them in the fields using m/d/yyyy format; then select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).

 - Under the Group By drop-down list, check Hide Sections Without Data if you want sections of the report without test data to be omitted.

-- The report will generate and then open at the bottom of the page.
-The view will differ based on how you grouped and listed the students in step 4—in the example below, the data is grouped by Classes, then listed by Students.
+- Once the report is generated, it opens at the bottom of the page.
+The view will differ based on how you grouped and listed the students in step 5—in the example below, the data is grouped by Classes, then listed by Students.

 In the example above, since the data is listed by student, each individual student's participation rate and proficiency level is shown.